Tom Goldstein used to look like one of the cleanest success stories in elite American law.

 His story now reads as an argument about elite confidence

-Goldstein belongs in a rebuilt archive not because scandal is inherently interesting, but because the scandal reveals something larger.
+Goldstein belongs in a rebuilt archive because the scandal reveals something larger than personal downfall.

 That is why this story lands harder than an ordinary lawyer indictment.

 Goldstein was tied to the legitimacy machinery of the legal establishment.
-He was not simply around Supreme Court power.
+He was more than adjacent to Supreme Court power.
 He helped interpret it for others.
-When someone in that position is convicted of fraud, the question is not just personal hypocrisy.
+When someone in that position is convicted of fraud, the question is larger than personal hypocrisy.
 It is how elite credibility gets made, and how long people keep extending it once the surface starts cracking.

 Why Tom Goldstein belongs here

-Tom Goldstein belongs here because he is no longer just a profile of professional accomplishment.
+Tom Goldstein belongs here because he is no longer only a profile of professional accomplishment.

 That is the honest article.